niscy-eudiw/eudi-lib-jvm-siop-openid4vp-kt/Module.md

 ```
 ### Holder's consensus, Handling of a valid authorization request

 After receiving a valid authorization, the wallet has to process it.
-Depending on the type of request, this means

-* For a SIOPv2 authentication request, wallet must get holder's consensus and provide an `id_token`
-* For an OpenID4VP authorization request,
+This means:

 * wallet should check whether holder has claims that can fulfill verifier's requirements
 * let the holder choose which claims will be presented to the verifier and form a `vp_token`
-* For a combined SIOP & OpenID4VP request, wallet should perform both actions described above.

 This functionality is a wallet concern, and it is not supported directly by the library